- Practice Areas

 Elder abuse occurs in far more contexts than in a nursing home.
 However, nursing homes are a center for people of advanced age and therefore can provide some tangible measuring stick as to the problem of California elder abuse.
 Given the availability of these data, the information you’ll find below shows how many nursing home facilities received AA citations in recent years by county:

-Visitors can find a full breakdown of every county in the state here.
 Based on the statistics above, the 10 most populous counties in California saw 60 of their nursing home facilities issued AA citations in recent years.
 An AA citation is the most serious type in California.
 The relevant statute defines this as a violation that was, “determined to have been a direct proximate cause of death of a patient or resident of a long term care facility.”
 (Health and Safety Code Section 1424(c).
 Given the seriousness of these citations, nursing homes found to have committed an AA violation face fines between $25,000 and $100,000.

 If a loved one of yours is receiving any type of care, you need to be vigilant with regards to any signs of elder abuse.
 In these situations, you should acknowledge your instincts and obtain definitive answers as opposed to simply hoping that everything is alright.
 Every day that elder abuse occurs will likely additional untold harm on a person.
 Some common warnings signs of elder abuse include: